DOCA NVMe Emulation Application Guide

 This function retrieves the current SPDK thread, which is mapped to a specific core.

-SPDK allows the registration of pollers to reactor threads.
-These pollers are periodic functions designed to complete asynchronous I/O operations, manage RPC servers, or perform custom operations.
+SPDK provides the ability to register pollers to reactor threads, which are periodic functions designed to complete asynchronous I/O operations, manage RPC servers, or perform custom operations.
 Once a poller completes an operation, it can trigger a user-defined callback to finalize the task.

 Example of registering a poller: